skorokithakis/django-loginas/README.md

 Installing django-loginas
 -------------------------

-1. Add `loginas` to your Python path.
+1. Add `loginas` to your Python path, or install using pip: `pip install django-loginas`

 2. Add the `loginas` app to your `INSTALLED_APPS`: